 Shuangcheng Street Night Market (雙城街夜市, Shuangchengjie Yeshi)

 This compact market is probably my personal favourite Taipei night market, for several reasons.
-Foremost among them is that Shuangcheng has (in my opinion) the best food, including a Korean jiggae stand, a Japanese ramen stand, a spaghetti stand, plenty of fresh fruit and juices, and all the usual Taiwanese treats.
+Foremost among them is that Shuangcheng has (in my opinion) the best food, including a Korean jiggae stand, a Japanese ramen stand, a wicked fried rice stand (their Mexican, Thai, and Korean options are the bomb), plenty of fresh fruit and juices, and all the usual Taiwanese treats.
 Rather than being a place where tourists stroll and take pics while munching snacks on sticks, this is a market where locals go to get full meals, either in takeout bags or sat at the chairs and tables along the street.
-The road is fairly wide for the not-so-huge number of stalls, so there’s plenty of breathing space, seating is ample, and you can sit and enjoy your meal without the mainland tour bus hordes whacking you with their selfie-sticks as they jostle by.
+The road is fairly wide for the not-so-huge number of stalls, so there’s plenty of breathing space, seating is ample, and you can sit and enjoy your meal without the Chinese tour bus hordes whacking you with their selfie-sticks as they jostle by.

 It’s also a good people-watching spot, as people pull up on their scooters for bags of food on the way home from the office, sexily dressed young ladies from the nearby bars and KTV joints stop off for quick meals on their way to work for the evening, and students from Taitung University (around the corner) eat and chatter around the tables.